Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 This additional coupling often leads to unexpected issues, where seemingly non-breaking changes can cause tests to start failing as mocks become out of date.
 It can be very frustrating and ultimately discourages developers from trying to refactor code, because it's never clear whether the error in test comes from an actual regression or due to being reliant on some implementation detail.

 Unit testing stateful code can be even more tricky because it may not be possible to observe mutations through the publicly exposed interface.
-To work around this, you would normally inject spies, which is a type of mocked behavior that records when a function is called, letting you ensure that the unit uses its dependencies correctly.
+To work around this, you would normally inject spies, which is a type of mocked behavior that records when a function is called, helping you ensure that the unit uses its dependencies correctly.

 Of course, when you not only rely on a specific function being called, but also on how many times it happened or which arguments were passed, the test becomes even more coupled to the implementation.
 Tests written in such way are only useful if the internal specifics are not ever expected to change, which is a highly unreasonable expectation to have.